huggingface/blog/quanto-introduction.md

 **2. Calibrate (optional if activations are not quantized)**

-Quanto supports a calibration mode that allows to record the activation ranges while passing representative samples through the quantized model.
+Quanto supports a calibration mode that allows the recording of the activation ranges while passing representative samples through the quantized model.

 ```python
 from optimum.quanto import Calibration